 I choose the following selection from the dinner menu:

-Cold canapés: duck roll toast; salmon & Philadelphia toast with dill; and chicken curry toast with parsley sprig.
+- Duck roll toast; salmon & Philadelphia toast with dill; and chicken curry toast with parsley sprig

-Starter: marinated octopus with red peppers, black olive, artichoke and olive oil with lemon juice.
+- Marinated octopus with red peppers, black olive, artichoke and olive oil with lemon juice

-Main dish: Grilled Beef Tenderloin with truffle sauce and potato gratin and grilled zucchini (my travel companion had the Ricotta ravioli with sautéed spinach, roasted cherry tomato, and parmesan cheese).
+- Grilled Beef Tenderloin with truffle sauce and potato gratin and grilled zucchini (my travel companion had the Ricotta ravioli with sautéed spinach, roasted cherry tomato, and parmesan cheese)

-Dessert: tropezienne cake stuffed with vanilla custard (although I just had a kiwi because I am on a diet since the start of 2018).
+- Tropezienne cake stuffed with vanilla custard (although I just had a kiwi because I am on a diet since the start of 2018)

-Main dish: choice of orecchiette with beef Carbonara, or lentil with spinach and blood orange (both dishes served with a pesto salad).
+- Choice of orecchiette with beef Carbonara, or lentil with spinach and blood orange (both dishes served with a pesto salad)

-Ethiopian coffee and tea was served on both flights.
+Ethiopian coffee and tea were served on both flights.

 Overall, the food was acceptable but uninspiring.

 Ethiopian’s B787 Dreamliners feature a modern in-flight entertainment system with a high-resolution 15,4 inches screen in front of each seat and in-seat power outlets (the inflight audio and video entertainments are accessible with your own mobile devices /tablets).
-The entertainment selection is more limited as compared with other carriers, but enough to keep you entertained during a few hours.
-Noise-cancelling headphones are offered as well.
+The entertainment selection is more limited than other carriers, but enough to keep you entertained for a few hours.
+Noise-canceling headphones are offered as well.

 Review by my friends at Luxury Travel Expert